hydroper-jet/lang/spec/1.0/source/src/types.md

 ## Primitive types

-JetWork considers the following to be primitive types:
+Jet considers the following to be primitive types:

 * `undefined` type, or the equivalent `void`
 * Number types